-Music festivals are typically reserved for the summer-time, when stages crop up in parks and throngs of people camp out to see all their favourite artists in one place.
+Music festivals are typically reserved for the summer-time when stages crop up in parks and throngs of people camp out to see all their favourite artists in one place.
 Such events usually celebrate and thrive off of proximity – all of these musicians to see and things to do, all in one place.
 The EFG London Jazz Festival, however, celebrates jazz by spreading it all through the city for everyone to enjoy.

 The festival strands

-The performances are also categorized and connected through the strands of Icons, Homegrown, Beyond Margins, Voices, New Creations, and Jazz Visionaries.
-These strands encompass local UK talent (Homegrown), those who are pushing the boundaries of what jazz is and can be (Beyond Margins), and exciting new collaborations that result in something completely new (New Creations).
+Performances are categorized and connected under the umbrellas of Voices, New Creations, Beyond Borders, Jazz Visionaries, Icons, Homegrown, and Beyond Margins.
+These categories encompass local UK talent (Homegrown), those who are pushing the boundaries of what jazz is and can be (Beyond Margins), living legends of jazz (Icons), music from all corners of the earth (Beyond Borders), and exciting new collaborations that result in something completely new (New Creations).

 Don’t-miss performances at the EFG London Jazz Festival

 If you just want to check out the absolute very best, festival-defining performances, head straight to the festival’s EFG Elements Series.
 These performances represent the festival’s driving ethos and spirit of collaboration.
 One such event, and one that definitely can’t be missed, is the Opening Gala itself at the Southbank Centre.
 15 years of Jazz Voice performance are celebrated through a curated selection of soloists: Emeli Sandé, Clarke Peters, China Moses, Omar, Brendan Reilly, Naomi Banks, and more.